Sister Nancy Thomas

-Sister Nancy is a member of Women in Black, a protest movement that circles the globe, including many cities in the U.S., to be united with women who suffer the effects of war and violence.
-They hold protest demonstrations every week for one hour on one of the busiest streets of Gilroy, California where Sister Nancy joins them dressed in black a symbol of their mourning and protest.
-She is also a volunteer with Emergency Housing Consortium of Santa Clara Valley, serving in the Emergency Shelter in Gilroy.
-The homeless are housed in the National Guard Armory from November until March from 6:00 p.m. to 6:30 a.m., receive supper and breakfast, take showers, relax.
-She is a member of the task force for building a permanent Shelter, put on hold because of the economic crisis.
-Until recently Sister Nancy also worked with Community Solutions, advocating for survivors of sexual assault and domestic violence, accompanying the survivor to the hospital and courts.
-From June, 2005 to 2009, she served on the Maryknoll Sisters Western U.S. Regional Leadership Team.
-Assigned to the Maryknoll Sisters Western U.S. Region, she began as a CCD Coordinator and Director of Religious Education in 1981.
+Sister Nancy became a member of “Women in Black”, a protest movement that circled the globe, including many cities in the U.S., united with women who have suffered the effects of war and violence.
+They held protest demonstrations every week for one hour on one of the busiest streets of Gilroy, where Sister Nancy joined them dressed in black, a symbol of their mourning and protest.
+She also a volunteered with Emergency Housing Consortium of Santa Clara Valley, serving in the Emergency Shelter in Gilroy.
+The homeless, housed in the National Guard Armory from November until March from 6:00 p.m. to 6:30 a.m., received supper and breakfast, took showers, and relaxed.